NMC Investigation Lawyers

 In the case of a final substantive order, you can appeal to the High Court in England and Wales.

 If you want to appeal against an outcome, you must do so within 28 days, unless the court decides that there are exceptional circumstances to justify extending the time.

-Our NMC solicitors can help you appeal a decision made by the relevant Committee.
+The NMC Lawyers at Clifford Johnston & Co can help you appeal a decision made by the relevant Committee.

 How can we help?

 Our NMC Solicitors will handle your case sensitively and confidentially and robustly defend you.
 Throughout the NMC investigation, our experienced lawyers for nurses and midwives will provide you with specialist legal representation.

 We provide clear and straight-forward advice to ensure that you have a full and comprehensive understanding of your situation.
 We provide a bespoke service tailored to the individual circumstances of your case.
 We will work closely with you, taking a proactive approach, to secure the best possible outcome.

 We have a vast amount of experience in dealing with these types and will advise you at each stage of the investigation and subsequent proceedings.
 We will do everything we can to protect your career and livelihood: